UVA Human Resources Veterans Recognized

 Cori Catto, HR Employee Relations Consultant (spouse of active duty U.S. Marine)

-My husband is currently active duty in the United States Marine Corps.
+My partner is currently active duty in the United States Marine Corps.
 Being a part of the military family is a blessing and an honor, albeit challenging at times.
 Aside from the challenges associated with frequent moves and absences, unsteady employment (my own), and not being near extended family support, these struggles pale in comparison to those faced by families of fallen and wounded veterans.
 I hope that on Veteran’s Day and every day, more Americans become aware of the sacrifices made by these families, and actively begin to support organizations devoted to helping them (e.g., Semper Fi Fund).

 Being married to a military member has supported my role in HR by teaching me the value of true leaders and motivators of people – and that we are all capable of being better.
 True leaders are selfless, humble, and committed to the mission.
 In Employee Relations, I encourage managers and employees to practice military values such as integrity, teamwork, courage and knowledge.